 We promote diversity and tolerance in our organisation, and people from all walks of life and cultural backgrounds are welcome.
-In particular we:
+In particular, we:

-- promote the cultural safety, participation and empowerment of Aboriginal children - promote the cultural safety, participation and empowerment of children from culturally and/or linguistically diverse backgrounds - ensure that children with a disability are safe and can participate equally.
+- promote the cultural safety, participation, and empowerment of Aboriginal children.
+We also ensure that our child safety practices are culturally competent and inclusive.
+Staff and volunteers receive training in engaging with children from diverse backgrounds, including Aboriginal and Torres Strait Islander children and children from refugee and migrant families.
+This training is aligned with the Racial Discrimination Act 1975 and the Multicultural NSW Act 2000. - promote the cultural safety, participation, and empowerment of children from culturally and/or linguistically diverse backgrounds. - ensure that children with a disability are safe and can participate equally.